kmhess/SoFiA-image-pipeline/README.md

 * SIP can be run in 'offline' mode, by setting `-s none`.
 In this case no survey archive data will be downloaded, and SIP will only generate the HI images.
 Any surveys in a list in which `none` appears will be ignored.

 * SIP now generates a plot called `*specboth.png` which overlays the masked and aperture spectra on the same plot, although it is not in the combo plot.

+* SIP now includes the source ID number in the title of plots by default.
+This can be prevented by including the `-noid` option.
+The source ids can be used to match sources in a new summary image that includes the id numbers.

 * When saving files as postscript, use `-x eps` to maintain the figure dimensions.